Actionable Neural Representations: Grid Cells from Minimal Constraints: Introduction

 \subsection{Related Work}

-Building and understanding neural representations through the principles they optimise is a staple of both Theoretical Neuroscience and Machine Learning.
 Neuroscientists have long explained representations with normative principles like information maximisation \citep{attneave1954some, barlow1961possible}, sparse \citep{olshausen1996emergence} or independent \citep{hyvarinen2010statistical} latent encodings, often mixed with biological constraints such as non-negativity \citep{sengupta2018manifold}, energy budgets \citep{niven2007fly}, or wiring minimisation \citep{hyvarinen2001topographic}.
 On the other hand, deep learning learns task optimised representations.
 A host of representation-learning principles have been considered \citep{bengio2013representation}; but our work is most related to geometric deep learning \citep{bronstein2021geometric} which emphasises input transformations, and building neural networks which respect (equivariant) or ignore (invariant) them.
 This is similar in spirit but not in detail to our approach, since equivariant networks do not build representations in which all transformations of the input are implementable through matrices.
-More related is the work of \cite{paccanaro2001learning} who built representations in which each type of relation between inputs (e.g. family trees, $\vx$ is the father of $\vy$) is enacted by a corresponding linear transform, exactly our definition of actionable!
+Most related are \cite{paccanaro2001learning}, who built representations in which relations (e.g. $\vx$ is the father of $\vy$) are enacted by a corresponding linear transform, exactly like our actionable!